-Trees provide shade, but also cool the air, because evaporating water from leaves takes energy, reducing peak temperatures by 1-5° C.
+Trees provide shade, but also cool the air, because evaporating water from leaves takes energy, reducing peak temperatures by 1-5°C.

 Most city planners agree on the broad benefits of urban vegetation, with some metropolitan councils developing urban greening strategies.

-However, urban trees can be a vexed issue for some councils; they use water, can be costly to maintain, can damage utilities and property, and can worsen air quality instead of improving it.
+However, urban trees can be a vexed issue for some councils; they use water, can be costly to maintain, damage utilities and property, and worsen air quality instead of improving it.
 Larger cities are often made up of dozens of councils; getting them to agree is a major challenge.

-We know that black surfaces get hotter in the sun, but demand for dark roof tiles still far outweighs demand for light colours.
+We know that black surfaces get hotter in the sun, but the demand for dark roof tiles still far outweighs the demand for light colours.
 More reflective roofs can reduce a household’s energy bill, as well as the overall temperature of a city.

-White roofs are most effective in warmer climates, because in cold climates, the cost savings in summer must be balanced with additional heating costs in winter.
+White roofs are most effective in warmer climates because, in cold climates, the cost savings in summer must be balanced with additional heating costs in winter.

 Green roofs and walls